mokagio/mokacoding/metallo/src/posts/2020-10-12-hyperfocus-review.md

 ---
-title: "Book Review: Hyperfocus by Chris Bailey"
+title: "Hyperfocus by Chris Bailey"
 description: Hyperfocus will teach you how to concentrate effectively and let your mind wander to reach creative insights.
 tags:
 - Productivity